How to prepare for Public Administration optional for UPSC?

 Techniques of Administrative Improvement

-- This is a simple topic and so, prepare it well so that the questions can be easily dealt with.
+- This is a simple topic so, prepare it well so that the questions can be easily dealt with.

 - This section can be prepared from R B Aribam and sources on the internet.

-- Mohit Bhattacharya can be an add on.
+- Mohit Bhattacharya can be an add-on.

 Financial Administration